-Improving password strength.
 Simple measures like Shannon and NIST entropy make increases in password strength seem tantalizingly close.
-Composition policies that increase the minimum length or expand the classes of characters a password seem to cause reliable increases in these measures if passwords are random; for example, the NIST guidelines suggest requiring at least one uppercase and non-alphabetic character.
-While acknowledging users may insert them in predictable places, the guidelines still estimate an increase in guessing difficulty of a password by six bits (or a factor of 64) compared to a policy of allowing any password.
-However, experiments have shown this is likely an overestimate by an order of magnitude.40
+Composition policies that increase the minimum length or expand the classes of characters a password must contain seem to cause reliable increases in these measures if passwords are random; for example, the NIST guidelines suggest requiring at least one uppercase and non-alphabetic character.
+While acknowledging users may insert them in predictable places, they still estimate an increase in guessing difficulty of a password by six bits (or a factor of 64) compared to a policy of allowing any password.
+However, experiments have shown that this is likely an overestimate by an order of magnitude [40].

-Such password policies persist despite imposing a high usability cost, discussed later, though tellingly, their use is far less common at sites facing greater competition (such as webmail providers15) than at sites with little competition (such as universities and government services).
-Instead, research suggests the most effective policy is simply using a large blacklist34 to limit the frequency of the most common passwords, bounding online guessing attacks to a predictable level, and conceding that many users will choose passwords vulnerable to offline guessing.
+Such password policies persist despite imposing a high usability cost (as we will discuss in Section 3.2), though tellingly, their use is far less common at sites facing greater competition (such as webmail providers) than at sites with little competition (such as universities or government services) [14].

-A related goal has been to nudge users toward better passwords through feedback (such as graphical meters that indicate estimated strength of their password, as they choose it).
-In an experimental setting, very aggressive strength meters can make guessing user-chosen passwords dramatically more difficult.37 However, in studies using meters typical of those found in practice, with users who were not prompted to consider their password, the impact of meters was negligible;
+Instead, research suggests that the most effective policy is simply using a very large blacklist [34] to limit the frequency of the most common passwords, bounding online guessing attacks to a predictable level, conceding that many users will choose passwords vulnerable to offline guessing.

-many users failed to notice them at all.12 An empirical data point comes from Yahoo!, where adding a passwordstrength meter did improve password security but only marginally.5
+A related goal has been to nudge users towards better passwords through feedback (such as graphical meters that indicate an estimated strength of their password, as they choose it).
+In an experimental setting, very aggressive strength meters can make guessing user-chosen passwords dramatically more difficult [37].
+However, in studies using meters typical of those found in practice, with users who were not prompted to consider their password, the impact of meters was negligible; many users failed to notice them at all [12].
+An empirical data point comes from Yahoo!, where adding a password strength meter did improve password security, but only marginally [5].